Frankie Grande: 2017–2023

 In January 2018, Grande starred in The Unauthorized Musical Parody of: Rocky at Rockwell Table and Stage in Los Angeles.
 The following month, he hosted the red carpet and performed at the Make-Up Artists and Hairstylists Guild Awards in Los Angeles.
 Grande played Frank-n-Furter in The Rocky Horror Show in Los Angeles and then joined the cast of the off-Broadway show Cruel Intentions: The Musical at (Le) Poisson Rouge as Blaine in March 2018.
 In May 2018, Grande reprised the role of Frankini in a fourth season episode of Henry Danger titled "Captain Man-kini", and also guest-starred on RuPaul's Drag Race.
 In July he returned for another guest appearance on Indoor Boys.
 He starred as Finch in a July 2018 Muhlenberg production of How to Succeed in Business Without Really Trying.
 A reviewer wrote: "His Finch is utterly charming and has an adorable innocence that belies the manipulative techniques he employs to get ahead."
-In August, he played Captain Victor Garber in New York City in a parody jukebox musical, based on the music of Céline Dion, called Titanique: In Conceret.
+In August, he played Captain Victor Garber in New York City in a parody jukebox musical, based on the music of Céline Dion, called Titanique.
 He also appeared in the show's return engagement later in the year.
-He continued to performed in Titanique in pop-up concert engagements in Los Angeles and New York during the Covid-19 pandemic and in a live version of the show carried on the streaming platform Stellar on May 2, 2021.
+He continued to perform in Titanique in pop-up concert engagements in Los Angeles and New York during the COVID-19 pandemic and in a live version of the show carried on the streaming platform Stellar on May 2, 2021.

 Grande also continued to perform his one-man show at nightclubs.
-He returned as Frankini for a musical episode of Henry Danger in July 2019 titled "Henry Danger: The Musical", in which he places a curse on Swellview that forces everyone to sing instead of speak.Grant, Stacey.
-"Ella Anderson & Riele Downs Reveal Secrets About the Henry Danger Musical", Seventeen, June 11, 2019 He reprised his role of Franz in a Los Angeles production of Rock of Ages in late 2019.
+He returned as Frankini for a musical episode of Henry Danger in July 2019 titled "Henry Danger: The Musical", in which he places a curse on Swellview that forces everyone to sing instead of speak.
+He reprised his role of Franz in a Los Angeles production of Rock of Ages in late 2019.
 Grande played the role of Richard in the 2020 film Spree He starred in the 2021 Macy Gray video of "Undone". and played Frankini in several episodes of Danger Force from 2020 to 2022.
 Since 2021, together with Hector Navarro, he has been hosting the Nickelodeon podcast SpongeBob BingePants.
-In April 2022, Grande reprised the role of Frankini in a crossover episode of Side Hustle, and from June to September, he reprises the role of Victor Garber in an off-Broadway engagement of Titanique at The Asylum Theatre.
+Around Halloween in 2021 and 2022, he played the Nerd in Horror Camp: A Musical Massacre at the Bourbon Room in Los Angeles.
+In April 2022, Grande reprised the role of Frankini in a crossover episode of Side Hustle, and from June to September, he reprised the role of Victor Garber in an off-Broadway engagement of Titanique at The Asylum Theatre.
+In 2023, Grande played Nico in the film Summoning Sylvia.
+He returned to Big Brother later in the year to compete in the holiday spin-off season Big Brother Reindeer Games.
+He reached the finale and finished in 3rd place.